Sparse reconstruction in spin systems I: iid spins: Sparse reconstruction for planar percolation

-Bernoulli bond (or site) percolation at level $p$ on a graph $G$ means the random graph obtained by deleting every edge (or vertex) of a graph with probability $1-p$.
+Bernoulli bond (or site) percolation at level $p$ on a graph $G$ means the random graph obtained by deleting every edge (or vertex) of a graph with probability $1-p$, independently.
 Here we only mention some basic concepts and results.
-For a background on percolation theory, criticality and other concepts, we advise the reader to consult \cite{Gr} in general, \cite{We} in two dimensions, and \cite{GS} with a focus on noise sensitivity questions.
+For an introduction to percolation theory, criticality and other concepts, we advise the reader to consult \cite{Gr} in general, \cite{We} in two dimensions, and \cite{GS} with a focus on noise sensitivity questions.